acarrou/Companion-Computer-Drone/README.md

 <br><br/>

-Next run this command in the terminal to test the serial connection between the Pi and Pixhawk.
+Next, run this command in the terminal to test the serial connection between the Pi and Pixhawk.
 If you are only getting the ```MAV>``` sign, make sure your parameters are correct for baud rate and correct telemetry port.
 It could also be your gpio pins are incorrect or not fully pushed on the RPI.
 <br/>
 Enter this command to test:
 <br/>